Photo by krakenimages on Unsplash

-Concurrently, many seniors I work with have related that their loneliness increase after Covid.
+Concurrently, many seniors I work with have related that their loneliness increased after Covid.
 They have shared with me that they would prefer family time over treats or gifts this year.
 However, many of them don’t even realize that they have health needs that could be improved with the right thoughtful gift.
 Finding a helpful gift for the senior in your life, an item that could assist and promote their health and independence, could turn out to be a heartwarming and beneficial experience.
 How about surprising them with something meaningful that could help them stay independent and safe?
 And please still include a treat:)

-Thoughtful and meaningful gifts for seniors:
+Thoughtful and meaningful Christmas gifts for seniors:

 As an Amazon Associate I earn a small commission from qualifying purchases.
 Your purchase helps support this blog 🙂